sethmichel/Distributed-AI-Data-Infrastructure/Vocab.md

 **DAG engine**
 - Directed acyclic graph.
+    - directed: things go in 1 direction
+    - acyclic: no loops allowed (you can't go back to the start)
+    - graph: network of nodes and edges
-A system that does tasks in a dependency graph where:
+- A system that does tasks in a dependency graph where:
     - Each node = a computation step
     - Edges = dependencies
     - No cycles allowed
 - In ml, dag's are used to handle transformations, track stuff, guarantee ordering, parallel execution...
+- ex)
+    - cooking recipe: chop onions, heat pan, saute onions (depends on steps a and b). you have to do it in that order

 **Kv store**
 - Key value store, like a key value db (dynamo db)